frconor-ebook/meditations/_posts/2025-09-15-the-widow-of-naim.md

 Our Lord, when He sees this widow, stops what He\'s doing, stops this whole procession of people that are going towards the town.
 Maybe He had many things to do in that town, or appointments, or many people to speak to.
 But all that can wait.

 Very often in Scripture Our Lord turns away from the crowds and focuses on the individual.
-God "reads the heart" (1 Sam.
-16:7).
+God "reads the heart" (1 Sam 16:7).
 He looks into broken hearts.
 He\'s interested in mending them.

-Fulton Sheen says when God allows hearts to be broken, it\'s because He wants to enter into them a little more (cf. Henry Dieterich,*Through the Year with Fulton Sheen*).
+Fulton Sheen says when God allows hearts to be broken, it\'s because He wants to enter into them a little more (*cf*.
+Fulton Sheen, *Through the Year with Fulton Sheen*).
 To fix those hearts, we just have to give Him all the pieces.

 When they see this great humanity of Christ, it\'s not overawed by the crowds, or His schedule, or all the other things He has to do.
 He\'s focused on human persons.

 If we want to be more Christ-like, sometimes in our day we also have to stop what we\'re doing---all the busy things, all the exciting things, the buzz that may be going on around us---because we see a human heart that is broken or is suffering.

-St. Thomas Aquinas says, "Mercy is proper to God" (Thomas Aquinas, *Summa Theologiae*, II, II, Question 30).
+St. Thomas Aquinas says, "Mercy is proper to God" (Thomas Aquinas, *Summa Theologiae*, Part II, II, Q30).
 The mercy of God has its most perfect manifestation in Christ.

 "Through his lifestyle and through his actions, Christ revealed that love is present in the world in which we live---an effective love, a love that addresses itself to man and embraces everything that makes up his humanity" (John Paul II, Encyclical, *Dives in misericordia*, Point 3, November 30, 1980).

-John Paul II liked to say that "mercy is another word for love" (*Ibid*., Point 7).
+John Paul II liked to say that "mercy is another word for love" (*ibid*., Point 7).
 We\'re called to show mercy in all sorts of moments, to be Christ-like as we reach out to the widows of Naim that may be around us.

-"This love makes itself particularly noticed in contact with suffering, injustice, or poverty---in contact with the whole historical 'human condition,' which in various ways manifests man\'s limitation and frailty, both physical and moral" (*Ibid*., Point 3).
+"This love makes itself particularly noticed in contact with suffering, injustice, or poverty---in contact with the whole historical 'human condition,' which in various ways manifests man\'s limitation and frailty, both physical and moral" (*ibid*., Point 3).

 The Gospels inspire us to rely on the merciful Heart of Jesus in our every physical and moral petition.
 He awaits our loving plea.